-A fair value adjustment to contingent purchase price consideration of (\$7) was recorded at December 31, 2016, and is included in general, and administrative expenses in the Consolidated Statement of Operations for the year then ended.
-The Company has a liability of \$347 related to Cappiccille included in accounts payable and accrued expenses in the Consolidated Statement of Financial Condition as of December 31, 2016, for contingent consideration.
+A fair value adjustment to contingent purchase price consideration of \$41 and (\$7) was recorded at December 31, 2017 and 2016, respectively, and is included in general, and administrative expenses in the Consolidated Statement of Operations for the year then ended.
+The Company has a liability of \$279 and \$347 related to Cappiccille included in accounts payable and accrued expenses in the Consolidated Statement of Financial Condition as of December 31, 2017 and 2016, respectively, for contingent consideration.
+During the year ended December 31, 2017, the Company made a contingent purchase price payment to Cappiccille of \$109.